DuxfordSBD/duxfordsbd.github.io/participating/adult-rules.md

   * If you are a new entry your starting position will be determind by a lottery conducted on the day
   * All elite entries will be positioned towards the back of the grid
 * If you are a standard adult entry your position will be determind by a lottery conducted on the day
 * A team consists of two people only, one pushing and one driving/steering.
-This position can be swapped at any time during the race, but the vehicle must be stopped when this is done.
+* The pushing/driving position can be swapped multiple times at any point during the race.
+The vehicle must be stopped when this is done and not in a position, which blocks the way for other teams
 * No back up teams allowed
 * Minimum age in adult race is 16 years
 * Head protection is advised